FAQ - CANSKATE PROGRAMS

 Do you offer one-on-one or private lessons for beginners?

 We do not offer one-on-one or private lessons for beginners, we only offer the group format CanSkate program.
 Once skaters are passed Stage 3 of CanSkate and participating in the Future Stars (StarSkate) program they are able to take private lessons from a coach.

 No. You must register your skater for a specific day and time and you are only permitted to skate on your registered session.

 No. You must register your skater for a specific day and time and you are only permitted to skate on your registered session.
 Public skating is offered through the City of Ottawa.
 Please visit their website (ottawa.ca) for more information.

 Do you offer make-up classes if my skater misses a session?

 No. Participants are to attend all classes as scheduled for the program in which they are registered.
 In the event that a participant is unable to attend a scheduled class(es), make-up classes, refunds, or credits for the missed class(es) will not be provided.

-We always have a list of No Skating Days posted online, you can also view these No Skating Days in your family calendar through your online account.
+We always have a list of scheduled cancellation dates posted on the website, You can also view these scheduled cancellation dates in your family calendar through your online account.
 Emails are sent out a few days in advance.
 Be sure you are subscribed to Member Information Messages to get these emails.

 How long will it take my skater to learn how to skate?